cjdbarlow/Part-One/innate_immunity.md

 * **Leukocytes**
     * Neutrophils (60% of all leukocytes)
     Phagocytose bacteria and fungi (15-20 per neutrophil).
 This process consists of a number of steps:
-        * Exist circulation **marginating** along capillary border when activated
+        * Exit circulation by **marginating** along capillary border when activated
         * Migrate via **chemotaxis** towards the tissue insult
         * **Phagocytose opsonised** bacteria and fungi
         * Kill organisms with a **respiratory burst**:
-        A granule containing hydrogen peroxide, hydroxyl and oxygen radicals fuses with the target cell membrane, destroying both the target and the neutrophil
+        A granule containing hydrogen peroxide, hydroxyl and oxygen radicals fuses with the target cell membrane, destroying both the target and the neutrophil.
     * Monocytes
-    Become macrophages when they leave circulation and enter tissue.
+    Become **macrophages** when they leave circulation and enter tissue.
 Macrophages have a lifespan of 2-4 months, and can phagocytose up to 100 bacteria before it dies.
 Functions include:
-        * Phagocytosis and destruction of
+        * Phagocytosis and destruction of pathogen
         Especially intracellular pathogens (listeria, mycobacteria), parasites, and fungi.
         * Breakdown of damaged body cells
         * Present antigen to T-helper cells
         * Secretion of inflammatory mediators